Are you having problems with your outdoor knives wearing out and becoming dull? Do you find it hard to sharpen them once

 If the answer to these questions is yes, you probably need to read through this article because you’ll find some super-useful tricks that will help you sharpen your knife up perfectly every time when you need to go to the great outdoors.

 With that said, you’ll still need to put some time and effort into the process because it requires skill.
 The best thing you should do is to start with some cheap knives you don’t care about and move on to your prized piece once you get a hold of things.
 Here are the essential tips you need to keep your outdoor knives sharp as a razor.

 You can’t sharpen a blade correctly without getting the right angle, and to do that, you need to know the angle of your blade.
 Here are the basic guidelines for most outdoor blades:

 - Hunting knives, survival knives, pocket knives: 25-30 degrees

-- Boning knives and other small knives: 18-25 degrees
+- Boning knives, kitchen knives and other small knives: 18-25 degrees

 - Machetes: 30-35 degrees